 Some of the more deleterious impacts of clearcutting Acadian forest:

-(i) Because of the extent of clearcutting on 40-60 year (or even less) rotations we have drastically reduced habitat for species associated with older forests.
-Read more.Also view: Scorched Earth by Bob Bancroft in Saltscapes, 2011.
+Also view: Scorched Earth by Bob Bancroft in Saltscapes, 2011.
 A quick, readable overview by a respected Nova Scotian elder who knows well our forests and their inhabitants.
 In Wealth of fauna call N.S. forests home CH Sep 12, 2014) Bob elaborates on habitats and habits of wildlife in older forests.
 As we cut vast tracts of forested land at 50 year intervals, we are losing many of these species locally, eventually to be lost province-wide, and contribute towards global extinctions.
 We do not need to.View more info on the flora and fauna and related conservation issues under Natural History, and its subpages: Forest Vegetation, Conservation, Conservation Links, NSDNR Old Forest Policy.

 (ii) The “borealized forest” that is promoted by clearcutting and use of herbicides is NOT the one we should be choosing to adapt to climate change; rather we should be promoting and augmenting the natural Acadian forest with species from the south.
 Read more